bstafford2017/super-app/readme.md

 URL: https://bstafford2017.github.io/fact-app/

-## Disclosure
-I do not own or maintain the underlying APIs / data.
-The content you are about to see may include offensive, rude, and derogatory jokes, please use at your own risk.
+_Note: I do not own or maintain the underlying APIs / data.
+The content of this link may include offensive, rude, and derogatory jokes, please use at your own risk._

 # Updates: